 Punamu’kwati’jk: Salmon Place

-Since time immemorial it has been the Mi’kmaq people who have inhabited these lands, for at least 11,000 years if we are to base settlement on radiocarbon dating and archaeological remains (such as the site near Debert).
+It has been the Mi’kmaq who have inhabited these lands, for at least 11,000 years if we are to base settlement on radiocarbon dating and archaeological remains (such as the site near Debert).

-No discussion on the deinstitutionalization of Dartmouth can occur without recognition of, without reflection on, the deinstitutionalization of Miꞌkmaꞌki, part of the Wabanaki Confederacy, by European Settlers (particularly the British); a region that had its own people and system of governance, pre-contact.
+No discussion on the deinstitutionalization of Dartmouth can occur without recognition of, without reflection on, the colonization of Miꞌkmaꞌki, part of the Wabanaki Confederacy, the ongoing genocides by European Settlers, a region that had its own people, culture, and system of governance, pre-contact.

 For an idea of what the region looked like geographically and climactically since glacial times, check this out.